netdata/netdata/integrations/cloud-notifications/integrations/microsoft_teams.md

 - A Netdata Cloud account
 - Access to the Space as an **Admin**
-- The Space to be on a paid plan
+- The Space needs to be on a paid plan
 - A [Microsoft Teams Essentials subscription](https://www.microsoft.com/en-sg/microsoft-teams/essentials) or higher.
 Note that this is a **paid** feature

 ### Microsoft Teams Configuration